Cold showers and intermittent fasting: The Benefits to your Health

 Scientists have now discovered that intermittent fasting has positive effects on those who suffer from seizures, which they believe is because intermittent fasting encourages our body and brain to use ketones as an energy source instead of glucose, and this seems to reduce the number of seizures.

 All of us really, but its best to start when you are an adult as they will notice the most benefits, of which there are many useful ones.

-As we age, our cells can slowly begin to break down under what’s know as oxidative stress where by we produce unwanted free radicals that can be detrimental to other cells, bumping into them and damaging them potentially leading to diseases such as cancer.
+As we age, our cells can slowly begin to break down under what’s known as oxidative stress whereby we produce unwanted free radicals that can be detrimental to other cells, bumping into them and damaging them potentially leading to diseases such as cancer.

-Intermittent fasting can cause a number of adaptive responses from our brain that improve our neural functioning.
+Intermittent fasting can cause several adaptive responses from our brain that improve our neural functioning.
 Whether this is an evolutionary adaption, we don’t know for sure, but it would make sense.

 Imagine yourself back in the days of hunter-gatherers where you need to find food to survive.
-If you went through a period of time with no food and your brain started to slow down and perform poorly then you would be far less likely to survive.
-But if your brain function had the ability to improve under this stress then you were more likely to find something to help you survive and ultimately reach your end goal enabling you to pass on your DNA.
+If you went through a period with no food and your brain started to slow down and perform poorly, then you would be far less likely to survive.
+But if your brain function could improve under this stress, then you were more likely to find something to help you survive and ultimately reach your end goal enabling you to pass on your DNA.

 Intermittent fasting can also raise our levels of Human growth hormone (HGH) by significant amounts.
-One study showed that after 3 days HGH levels increased by 300% and after 7 it was at 1200%.
+One study showed that after three days, HGH levels increased by 300%, and after seven, it was at 1200%.

-The benefits of Hormesis are significant, and could be a tool for us all to look after our minds and bodies as we grow older.
-It could also be useful for those suffering from physical ailments like arthritis or those with mental health related issues who are looking for a more natural way to improve their condition.
-With more and more individuals looking into preventative medicine, Hormesis is definitely a route to be explored.
+The benefits of Hormesis are significant and could be a tool for us all to look after our minds and bodies as we grow older.
+It could also be useful for those suffering from physical ailments like arthritis or those with mental health-related issues who are looking for a more natural way to improve their condition.
+With more and more individuals looking into preventative medicine, Hormesis is a route to be explored.